Riot settles gender discrimination lawsuit for $100 million

 The DFEH is also involved in the ongoing lawsuit against Blizzard Entertainment.

 An internal email sent to Riot employees after the settlement announcement was obtained by the Washington Post.
-In that email, five of the company's executives addressed the settlement, saying that "The final details of the agreement came together quickly, and we wanted you to hear about it from us directly rather than read about it in the news while on break."
+In that email, five of the company's executives addressed the settlement.
+"The final details of the agreement came together quickly, and we wanted you to hear about it from us directly rather than read about it in the news while on break," it reads.

-In a statement to press, Riot said that "While we’re proud of how far we’ve come since 2018, we must also take responsibility for the past.
-We hope that this settlement properly acknowledges those who had negative experiences at Riot.”
+In a statement to press, Riot said that it's "proud of how far" it's come since 2018, but that it "must also take responsibility for the past."

+"We hope that this settlement properly acknowledges those who had negative experiences at Riot," the company said.

 This settlement deals exclusively with the 2018 lawsuit.
 It doesn't cover the ongoing harassment suit against Riot CEO Nicolo Laurent filed by his former executive assistant in January of this year.